 CMS has issued guidance to providers on specific codes that should be used to identify claims related to COVID-19 treatment.
 This is universal, not specific to an individual health plan.
 Priority Health will use this information to determine which claims will be paid in full.
 We expect many claims will be for emergency department visits, observation care, and inpatient stays.

-- March 11, 2020 through June 30, 2020 Priority Health covered the full cost of outpatient and inpatient medical care related to the testing and treatment of COVID-19 for our commercial membership.
+- From Mar.
+11, 2020 through Jun.
+30, 2020 Priority Health covered the full cost of outpatient and inpatient medical care related to the testing and treatment of COVID-19 for our commercial membership.
 For our self-funded employers, Priority Health covered the member cost share portion of these claims.

-- Starting July 1 through December 31, 2020 for fully funded commercial plans, Priority Health will be covering the full cost of outpatient and inpatient treatment of COVID-19.
+- UPDATE: Extending coverage starting Jul.
+1, 2020 through Sept.
+30, 2021 for fully funded commercial plans, Priority Health will be covering the full cost of outpatient and inpatient treatment of COVID-19.
 Employer plans that are self-insured determine benefit coverage for their employees and dependents at their discretion.

 No, Priority Health coverage decisions will apply to our members regardless of where they live.
 While Priority Health utilizes Cigna’s national network for our members that reside outside of Michigan, Priority Health makes all benefit decisions impacting our members.